CISecurity/ControlsAssessmentSpecification/control-10/control-10.2.rst

 Inputs
 -----------
 #.
-KS: The list of "key systems" identified by the organization, as derived from the endpoint inventory (see sub-control 1.4)
+Key Systems: The list of "key systems" identified by the organization, as derived from the endpoint inventory (see sub-control 1.4)
 #.
 The organization's backup/imaging configuration policy

 Assumptions